Adult Spiritual Development Classes

 - Democracy Bootcamp

-- Transforming from Within: A series of ten (10) engagements that employ different “frames” to learn about and reflect on the stories about race in America.
+- Transforming from Within: A series of ten (10) monthly engagements that employ different “frames” to learn about and reflect on the stories about race in America.
 Each session is a single offering though conceived of as a whole together.
 Registration for each event is separate with sliding scale fees.
-Some events require registration while you may drop-in for some (or register.)
+Some events require registration while you may drop-in for others (or register.)

 - How Hamilton Amplies Race